Блог

 Strengthening Public-Private Partnerships for Travel Resilience

-At the forefront of discussions among global travel and tourism leaders is the urgent need for enhanced cooperation between governments and private enterprises to foster sustainable and seamless travel experiences.
-A recent summit convened key figures from both sectors to tackle how to maintain competitiveness while prioritizing sustainability and traveler convenience on a global scale.
+At the forefront of discussions amongst global travel and tourism leaders is the urgent need for enhanced cooperation between governments and private enterprises to foster sustainable and seamless travel experiences.
+A recent summit convened key figures from both sectors to tackle how to maintain competitiveness whilst prioritising sustainability and traveller convenience on a global scale.

 Economic Impact and Europe's Role